Cloud-SPAN/genomics02-proj-mngt-cloud-genomics/_episodes/02-project-planning.md

 > > - Volume, concentration, and RIN column decimal accuracy changes
 > > - The prep_date and ship_date formats are different, and prep_date has multiple formats
 > > - Are there others not mentioned?
 > >
-> > Improvements in naming
-> > - Shorten client_sample_id names, and maybe just call them "names"
-> >   - For example: "wt" for "wild-type".
-Also, they are all "1hr", so that is superfluous information
-> > - The prep_date and ship_date might not be needed
-> > - Use "microliters" for "Volume (µL)" etc.
-> >
 > > Errors hard to spot:
 > > - No space between "wild" and "type", repeated barcode numbers, missing data, duplicate names